alephdata/cronodump/docs/cronos-research.md

 and a Vocabulary database with another set of these files in a sub directory Voc/

-`CroIndex.*` can be ignored, unless we suspect there to be residues of old data.
-All words are serialized in little endianess.
+`CroIndex.*` can be ignored for most dumping purposes, unless the user suspects there to be residues of deleted data.

 Additionally there are the `CroSys.dat` and `CroSys.tad` files in the cronos application directory, which list the currently known databases.

 ## app installation

-On a default Windows installation, the CronosPro app shows with several encoding issues that can be fixed like this:
+On a default non-russian Windows installation, the CronosPro app shows with several encoding issues that can be fixed like this:

     reg set HKLM\System\CurrentControlSet\Control\Nls\Codepage 1250=c_1251.nls 1252=c_1251.nls